sheramin/bike-sharing-analysis/README.txt

 What this project is about?
-You can get your answer from the power point in presentation folder and also the word file resource folder.
+You can get your answer from the power point in presentation folder and also the word file reference folder.

 For running this R project, you have first install the required R packages which are:
 1. tidyvers